edenspiekermann/espi-devblog/_posts/2018-07-31-craft-boilerplate-for-heroku-and-local.md

   $ mv craft-heroku-boilerplate NEW-PROJECT-NAME
 {% endhighlight %}

-Remove the Github connection and connect the folder with your own Git repository.
-Go and create a new and empty Git repository.
-There must not be any `.git` or `README.md` file.
-After it is created, go with:
+Now we need to remove the Github connection and connect the folder with your own Git repository.
 {% highlight bash %}
   $ cd craft-heroku-boilerplate
   $ rm -rf .git
   $ git init
   $ git add .
   $ git commit -m '🎈 project start 🎈'
+{% endhighlight %}

+Go and create a new and empty Git repository with your account.
+There must not be any `.git` or `README.md` file.
+After it is created, go with:
+{% highlight bash %}
   $ git remote add origin YOUR-REMOTE-PROJECT-URL
   $ git push --set-upstream origin master
 {% endhighlight %}